View our Frequently Asked Questions

 Q: Can I still checkout items if I have books that are overdue (late being returned)?

-A: You cannot checkout new items if you have items that are overdue.
+A: You cannot checkout any more items if you have items that are overdue.
 If you have overdue items you can try to renew them.
-Renewing items allows you check it out for an additional amount of time—3 or 4 weeks depending on the type of card you have.
-You may only renew items once.
+Renewing items allows you check it out for an additional amount of time.
+You may renew items twice.
 You cannot renew an item if another person has a hold on it.

-Q: Can I still checkout items if I have fines or fees?
+Q: Can I still checkout items if I have lost or damaged item fees?

 Q: How do I place a hold?